yolosec/deadcodeBlog/_posts/2016-11-05-Wardriving-Bratislava-10-2016.markdown

 Interestingly the amount of UBEE routers with changed password is about the same 18%.
 This may represent sample of users changing the default settings more globally.
 This pattern moreover holds also in the [Wifileaks] analysis from the previous article.
-The ratio of people leaving router in default settings is disturbingly high.
+The ratio of people leaving the router in default settings is disturbingly high.

 Technicolor routers ratio dramatically dropped in Bratislava compared to Brno (48.54 % to 16.33 %).